vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 - Verify error handling when FileSystem implementation is null or fails
 - Test integration between FileSystem and FileStream injection systems
 - Verify that `GetFileStreamImpl` returns properly constructed implementations
+- Test that the factory function approach works correctly with the injection system

 **What to test manually:**
 - Verify that FileStream behavior remains identical after FileSystem integration
-- Test that custom FileSystem implementations can provide custom FileStream implementations
+- Test that custom FileSystem implementations can provide custom FileStream implementations through the factory function
 - Ensure no regression in file operations across different platforms
 - Test injection scenarios with mock FileSystem implementations
-- Verify that platform-specific implementations work correctly with their respective file systems
+- Verify that the `CreateOSFileStreamImpl` function works correctly when called from platform-specific implementations
+- Test cross-platform compatibility with the unified `OSFileStreamImpl` approach

 **Reasons for this task:**
 - Completes the integration with the existing FileSystem injection pattern
 - Enables unified dependency injection for both file system and stream operations
-- Maintains platform separation for file stream operations
+- Uses a factory function approach that maintains clean separation between components
 - Provides the complete injection infrastructure as originally requested
 - Allows for comprehensive testing and customization of file operations
-- Maintains the clean separation between construction parameters and operation methods
+- Maintains platform compatibility through a single implementation
+- Follows the updated requirements for simpler platform integration

 **Support evidence:**
 - Existing FileSystem injection pattern provides the exact model to follow
-- Platform-specific FileSystem implementations show how to organize platform-specific code
 - DateTime injection integration demonstrates how to extend existing injection interfaces
 - Knowledge base shows the established patterns for cross-platform file operations
-- The parameterless `Open` design is consistent with factory pattern used in FileSystem injection
+- The factory function approach is consistent with modular design principles
+- The single `OSFileStreamImpl` approach simplifies maintenance while preserving platform compatibility
+- Updated requirements provide clear guidance on the preferred integration method

 # !!!FINISHED!!!